niloy-biswas/Google-Foobar/README.md

 [Google Foobar](http://foobar.withgoogle.com) is Google's secret recruiting process embedded within their search engine.

 Though I got the invitation after completing the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
-They show a encrypted message to entar the challenge.
+They show an encrypted message to enter the challenge.
 There are 5 levels, each with a different number of challenges that follow a story.

 Checkout [journal.md](https://github.com/niloy-biswas/Google-Foobar/blob/master/journal.md) for the overall story with each level.